pqnelson/pqnelson.github.com/_posts/2024-05-29-literate-programming.md

 - For C, use CWEB
 - For anything else, I suppose use NOWEB.

-The difficult that crops up is there are so few tools for literate programming that you may have to roll your own.
+The difficult that crops up is there are so few _well thought out_ tools for literate programming that you may have to roll your own.
 (Dare I say, you could write a _literate program_ for literate programming?)